 Keep it handy and use it to create smaller lists of things you need on a weekly basis.

-To help you out, I’ve created a massive master shopping list that’s available in the Runner’s Gear Bag.
-It has almost 90 ideas for your next shopping trip – everything from veggies and fruit to seafood and grocery items like Sunbutter and guacamole.
+To help you out, I’ve partnered with a Registered Dietitian (and marathoner) to create a free nutrition course for you.
+It also includes a massive master shopping list with almost 90 ideas for your next shopping trip – everything from veggies and fruit to seafood and grocery items like Sunbutter and guacamole.